 A: If your natural gas meter is located indoors, we will make every effort to relocate it to the outdoors to eliminate entering your premise for future inspections or meter reading, as well as providing better access to emergency responders if the need arises.
 The piping from the new meter location to your existing piping will be installed free of charge.
 The installed piping will be pressure tested prior to connecting to your piping to insure a leak free installation.
 If your meter is already located outside it will remain so and we will tie into your existing piping.

 Q: Why does Central Hudson need access to my house?

 A: Central Hudson and-or our contractors must access your house to inspect and verify the operating condition of your gas piping and appliances.
 If our gas meter is located within your building, it must be relocated to the outdoors, and new piping must be installed from the outside meter.
 Once all work has been completed, we will perform a leak check and relight all of your gas appliances.

 Q: Will I need to be home when Central Hudson is in my home?

 A: Yes, you need to be home to grant us access to your gas appliances and, if our gas meter is located outside, to install new piping associated with moving the gas meter from inside your home or building to the outside..

 Q: What steps is Central Hudson taking to keep my family safe when in my home?

-A: Central Hudson and our contractors follow a strict safety protocol which includes additional personal protection equipment in the form of including masks, gloves, protective clothing and shoe coverings, which exceeds current Center for Disease Control recommendations.
+A: Central Hudson and our contractors follow a strict safety protocol which includes additional personal protection equipment in the form of including masks, gloves, and as required, protective clothing and shoe coverings.
+This is in accordance with current Center for Disease Control recommendations.
 In addition, once work has been completed we will disinfect surfaces we came into contact with.